What Can You Do When Your Co-Workers Are Paid More Money?

 Most employees won’t be covered by legislation.
 So, you will need to decide whether or not to address your grievance with your employer.
 Be really sure that you want to bring it up before you start making an issue of your compensation.

-Make Sure You’re Worth a Raise
+Show That You’re Worth a Raise

 Before moving forward, make sure you have a track record of success in your job.
-Otherwise, your employer is apt to point out performance differences between you and any higher paid colleagues.
+Otherwise, your employer is apt to point out performance differences between you and any higher-paid colleagues.

 If you have any doubts about how your performance is perceived, you may want to take some measures to enhance your productivity prior to addressing this issue.
-Volunteer to take on new challenges, work extra hours, make sure your attendance is stellar and exhibit a “can do” attitude.
+Volunteer to take on new challenges, work extra hours, make sure your attendance is stellar, and exhibit a “can do” attitude.
 Review any issues cited in past performance reviews and make sure that you address them.